sumsted/python_class/lesson2-control/notes.md

         another_number = some_number * 4
         print('this code ran', another_number)

-The code block beneath an if statement will execute if the coparison is True.
+The code block beneath an if statement will execute if the comparison is True.
 Use the else statement if you would like to offer an alternative code block that executes when the coparison is False.

 To check if some_number is above a certain value you could do something like this.